Faked death

 A faked death, also called a staged death, is the act of an individual purposely deceiving other people into believing that the individual is dead, when the person is, in fact, still alive.
 The faking of one's own death by suicide is sometimes referred to as pseuicide or pseudocide.
 People who commit pseudocide can do so by leaving evidence, clues, or through other methods.
 Death hoaxes can also be created and spread solely by third-parties for various purposes.

-Committing pseudocide may be done for a variety of reasons, such as to fraudulently collect insurance money, to evade pursuit, to escape from captivity, to arouse false sympathy, or as a practical joke.
+Committing pseudocide may be done for a variety of reasons, such as to collect insurance money fraudulently, to evade pursuit, to escape from captivity, to arouse false sympathy, or as a practical joke.

-While faking one's own death is not inherently illegal, it may be part of a fraudulent or illicit activity such as tax evasion, insurance fraud, or to avoid criminal prosecution.
+Faking one's own death may be part of an illicit activity such as tax evasion, insurance fraud, or avoiding criminal prosecution.

 History

 Deaths have been faked since ancient times, but the rate increased significantly in the middle of the 19th century, when life insurance, and therefore insurance fraud, became more common.
 Life insurance payouts are often a goal for people faking their deaths, but most types of insurance fraud involve other subjects, such as thefts or fires, rather than faked deaths.

 In the late 20th century, advancements in technology began to make it increasingly more difficult to simply disappear after faking a death.
 Such things as credit card purchases, social media, and mobile phone systems, among others, have made it harder to make a clean break with a past identity.
 Widespread use of facial recognition tools can connect new identities to old social media accounts.
 Other factors include a narcissistic desire of fakers to observe the reactions of others to their deaths, which may prompt them to check websites for information about their disappearances, which in turn could lead to their discovery through Internet geolocation.